Skip to main content

 Who is eligible to receive stipends?

-• Full-time field placements must be no less than six months and no more than 12 consecutive months at approved sites that meet the HRSA BHWET program requirements to serve rural and/or underserved populations.
+• Full-time field placements must be no less than six months and no more than 12 consecutive months at approved sites that meet the HRSA BHWET program requirements to serve rural and/or undeserved populations.
 Additional sites can be submitted for approval and are encouraged.

 • Students receiving a stipend or students in paraprofessional programs receiving tuition support in the BHWET Program must be a citizen of the United States, a non-citizen national of the United States, or a foreign national who possesses a visa permitting permanent residence in the United States.
 Individuals on temporary or student visas are not eligible to participate.